Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/1 - ONE/README.md

 ONE is an extremely minimalistic markup language that allows the user to define a tree of string literals.

-String literals may only be encoded in elements.
-Elements may be nested within one another.
+String literals may only be encoded in elements, and elements may be nested within one another.

 An element is started with a minus sign followed by a new line and a tab.
 Every character from the first tab (exclusive) to the new line character (inclusive if and only if not the last line in the element) is encoded into the string.